joejcollins/rhapsody-angel/queens/2021-winnie.md

 ## 2021 Marked Queen

+2022-04-30 Plenty of bees and drones, no signs of swarming, some empty queen cups.

 2022-04-24 Plenty of bees, put on another super.
 There was a section of drone brood, about half a frame.
 A few queen cups and there might have been a tiny bit of back filling.

 2022-04-14 Half hearted inspection, we seemed to be breaking drone comb.
 Lots of bees so I put on a super.